TongDaDa/TongDaDa.github.io/dev/content/_posts/diary/This is us.md

 ---

-This is an impression of the view for the series of “this is us”, and I have watched three chapters untile today.
+This is an impression of the view for the series of “this is us”, and I have watched three chapters until today.

 Firstly, I was very inspired by this show, totally it described an unoriginal and complicated family that how to live together and lots of kind of difficulty even these children have grown up.
 The family fills up with warm and the hot heart,  everyone